 Had God no higher aim in giving you His Word than to put into your hand weapons with which to wage the bitter and interminable warfare of sectarian dogmatism?

-The non-profit Christian Camp Meeting Association was founded in 1872 to manage Camp Christian, and has remained in continuous existence since then.
-Today, the Association still owns the Craigville Retreat Center and its historic properties, including the Tabernacle, Inn, Manor, Lodge, Post Office and a number of cottages.
-It works in partnership with the Craigville Cottage Owners’ Association.
-In their care, Craigville has been spared the over-development that has overwhelmed other communities on the Cape.
-Thanks to the Associations, Craigville preserves the unhurried spirit of a simpler time, and remains a place set apart for rest, silence and prayer.
+The non-profit Christian Camp Meeting Association (CCMA) was founded in 1872 to manage Camp Christian, and has remained in continuous existence since then.
+Today, the Association still owns the Craigville Retreat Center and other historic properties, including the Tabernacle, Inn, Manor, Lodge, Post Office and a number of cottages.
+CCMA works in partnership with the Craigville Cottage Owners’ Association.
+Under their stewardship, Craigville has been spared over-development that has overwhelmed other communities on Cape Cod.
+Thanks to the two Associations, Craigville preserves the unhurried spirit of a simpler time, and remains a place set apart for rest, silence and prayer and renewal.